Maxatawny Township, Pennsylvania: Police

 Maxatawny Township was served by the Berks-Lehigh Regional Police.
 On April 16, 2012, the Berks-Lehigh Regional Police announced it was disbanding at the end of 2012.
 On December 28, 2012, it was announced Maxatawny Township would form its own police department.
 The new department would be led by one officer for the time being who would be in charge of ordinance enforcement and traffic studies, with the Pennsylvania State Police handling emergency calls and arrests in the township.
 The ordinance that was passed put the framework in place for a department to be created in the future.

 In May 2013, supervisors mailed a survey to residents to gauge whether they supported funding a township police department, at a total cost near $2 million.
 Out of 1,622 surveys mailed out, 1,040 were returned, and over 80% of the residents who responded voted no, leaving the township's police coverage to the state police for the foreseeable future.

 Transportation

 As of 2019, there were 78.19 mi of public roads in Maxatawny Township, of which 23.06 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 55.13 mi were maintained by the township.

 The most prominent highway in Maxatawny Township is U.S. Route 222, which follows a southwest-northeast alignment through the township.
 Pennsylvania Route 737 extends north from US 222 to Interstate 78 in Krumsville and to Kempton.
 I-78/US 22 run through the northernmost tip of Maxatawny Township for approximately 0.3 mile between Greenwich Township and the Lehigh County line.
 Other primary local north-to-south roads are Topton Road/Long Lane, Kohler Road, and Noble Street.
 Other east–west roads include College Boulevard, Hinterleiter Road/Linden Street, and Siegfriedale Road.

-Education and culture
+Education

+Maxatawny is served by the Kutztown Area School District.
+Kutztown University of Pennsylvania lies mostly in the township and straddles the boundary with Kutztown.